iliasni/kafka-learn/README.md

 The kafka cluster consists of a single kafka broker container node that is running with raft instead of Zookeeper.
 For more information about the configuration see the `compose.yaml` file.

+## Monitoring

+Basic kafka cluster monitoring capabilities are also set up using `provectus` which is configured and created as a service in the `compose` file.
+User can view information about clusters, topics, partitions, messages etc. by visiting `localhost:8080`.